Tommy Pham Preview, Player Props: Diamondbacks vs. Reds

-On Thursday, Tommy Pham (.605 slugging percentage in past 10 games, including two home runs) and the Arizona Diamondbacks face the Cincinnati Reds, whose starting pitcher will be Brandon Williamson.
+On Friday, Tommy Pham (.535 slugging percentage in past 10 games, including two home runs) and the Arizona Diamondbacks face the Cincinnati Reds, whose starting pitcher will be Hunter Greene.
 First pitch is at 9:40 PM ET.

-He had a one-hit showing in his previous game (1-for-4) against the Rangers.
+He had a one-hit showing in his last game (1-for-4) against the Reds.

 Tommy Pham Game Info & Props vs. the Reds